turingschool/backend-curriculum-site/module4/evaluations/mid-sprint_evaluation.markdown

 * 2: Team is on track to complete a subset of user stories after an approved cutting of the work scope.
 * 1: Team is not on track to complete the agreed-upon stories.

+* 4: Team is proactive in understanding scope and is able to commit to stories before starting the sprint
+* 3: Team is able to set and update expectations so that there are no surprises on the last day of the sprint
+* 2: Team does not have agreed upon stories completed at the end of the sprint, but has a plan to get them done
+* 1: Team

 ### 3. Implementation Quality

 * 4: Project demonstrates exceptionally well factored code.
-* 3: Project demonstrates solid code quality and MVC principles.
+* 3: Project exhibits maintainable well divided code.
+Developers are able to speak to architecture and implementation decisions.
-* 2: Project demonstrates some gaps in code quality and/or application of MVC principles.
+* 2: Project demonstrates some gaps in code quality and/or developers cannot defend their decisions.
 * 1: Project demonstrates poor factoring and/or understanding of MVC.

 ### 4. Application of Techniques

-* 4: Project has implemented two or more major techniques from the previous two weeks of academic classes.
+* 4: Project has implemented two or more major techniques that were new this week.
-* 3: Project has implemented one major technique from the previous two weeks of academic classes.
+* 3: Project has implemented one major technique that was new this week.
-* 2: Project has a implementation in progress of one major technique from the previous two weeks of classes.
+* 2: Project has a implementation in progress of one major technique that has not been previously attempted.
-* 1: Project has a plan to implement a technique from academic classes.
+* 1: Project does not implement new techniques.

 ### 5. Documentation

-* 4: Project features excellent documentation showing how to develop the application including a screencast or tutorial
+* 4: Project also features a screencast, tutorial or other wow factor
-* 3: Project features excellent documentation showing how to develop the application
+* 3: Project features easy to navigate documentation showing how to setup and contribute to the application
 * 2: Project features barebones documentation showing how to get the dev environment up and running
 * 1: Project has insufficient documentation